mvarian/patstract/README.md

 # Patstract
 **Pattern-Based File Extraction Script**

-This script will extract any files matching the pattern to and move them to the destination path, preserving file structure and permissions.
+This script will extract any files matching the pattern to and move them to the destination path, preserving relative file structure and permissions.

+## Example

+If we have Windows shortcut files ending in .lnk in the following locations:

+`/source-dir/foo.lnk`
+`/source-dir/directory/subdirectory/bar.lnk`

+Executing patstract with destination as /dest-dir and pattern *lnk will remove these two linked files from the source-dir, and place them in the destination directory as:

+`/dest-dir/foo.lnk`
+`/dest-dir/directory/subdirectory/bar.lnk`

 ## License